sqonk/phext-datakit/docs/api/Vector.md

 ```
 Set a rolling capacity limit on the vector.
 Once set, old values will be shifted off of the beginning to make room for new values once the capacity is reached.

-Setting the limit to `NULL` will remove the constraint altogether, which is the default.
+Setting the limit to 0 will remove the constraint altogether, which is the default.

 ------